What services are provided?

 It is our goal to provide Distance Education students with services comparable to on campus libary users in the areas of:

 - document delivery

-- reference services
+- research services

 Welcome to Library Services for Distance Education students.
 Distance Education students are registered/enrolled IIT students who reside outside the state of Illinois and within the continental United States.
 Students who reside within the state of Illinois, but who do not use library facilities at any of IIT's campuses, should use the nearest I-Share institution to borrow returnable items.
 Students who are traveling or working internationally can contact the librarian for assistance.
 For more information, contact Nichole Novak.

 Librarians often find themselves repeating the same research tips when they meet with students and faculty.
 Taking a few minutes to read this list of helpful hints could save you tons of time when you are searching.